…And an introduction to radical ethnography.

 With this work I am just twisting a small tip of the ethnographic tradition, one that was already soft, docile and easy to mold due to the influence of previous works, some of them from other disciplines, but with a common interest: presenting the public life outside of huge agglomerations.
 The Arcades Project (Benjamin, 2002); Berlin childhood around 1900 (Benjamin, 2006); An Attempt at Exhausting a Place in Paris (Perec, 2010); Paris: invisible city (Latour & Hermant, 2006); New York: A Serendipiter’s Journey (Talese, 1961) and the shorter version of that book, the report New York is a City of Things Unnoticed (Talese, 2009), were the ones that cleared me the way for being able of talking now about a radicalization in ethnography.

 As the last point of this short presentation of that “radical” condition in ethnography, I would like to talk about its detachment from any other discipline or theoretical basis linked to totalitarian intentions for understanding social life.
 The aim of ethnography, as I see it, is not proposing general statements of anything, unless those are about particular cases.
 But, what is a particular case?
-For answering this question we have to go over tricky and ambiguous terrains where we will be forced to slow down for constructing detailed epistemic explanations instead of just giving quick and solid theoretical facts.
-In this way, we will avoid falling down into misunderstandings and common places.
+For answering this question, we have to go over tricky and ambiguous terrains where we will be forced to slow down for constructing detailed epistemic explanations instead of just giving quick and solid theoretical facts.
+In this way, we will avoid falling into misunderstandings and common places.

 Definitely, the starting point for taking this journey should be acquiring a reflexive fallibilistic attitude.
-It means that we have to doubt in two directions: the first one is about both the ways in which traditionally we have been doing urban ethnography and the hegemonic concepts for categorizing the results of that work.
+It means that we have to doubt in two directions: the first one is about both how traditionally we have been doing urban ethnography and the hegemonic concepts for categorizing the results of that work.
 The second one is about our own process for naming those stabilizations we decide to describe and to decompose.
 We should never forget that our job as radical ethnographers is totally vulnerable, temporal, located and no cumulative and because of those characteristics, there is no space in our explorations for “the absolute”, “the immutable, “the solidified.”

 Perhaps the best way for traveling across this scenario is flying like a fly.
-Woodward, Jones and Marston (2009) reinterpreted the old says “Eagles don’t catch flies” for thinking about a way of understanding the site, the particular, the specificity, far of the generic bird’s eye-view and multi-scalar perspective.
+Woodward, Jones, and Marston (2009) reinterpreted the old says “Eagles don’t catch flies” for thinking about a way of understanding the site, the particular, the specificity, far of the generic bird’s eye-view and multi-scalar perspective.
 Also, their intention is claiming for an ontology of the material, a located heterogeneous composition: (…) “the comings-together of elements composing a site are always a matter of labor, of work: bodies do not merely find themselves in positions of relative or interlocking distribution, but participate in the production of the fields of force through which they aggregate.”
 (273)

 “From the point of view of the flies, sites can also be the locations where the unpredictable eruption of minoritarian events and spaces can produce specific and potentially transformative theoretical and political solutions (…) “Following Deleuze (1994) in adopting as our ontology characteristics of ‘pure difference’, these solutions cannot be generalizable or formulaic, in the (…) They are, instead, productive singularities that can, on their own terms, challenge varying and always different manifestations of oppression or exploitation as they express themselves in the real materiality of the world.”
 (278)